Data-drone/cde_data_ingest/README.md

 # Working with Cloudera Data Engineering From 0 to Productivity!

 This article goes through all the steps to go becoming productive with Cloudera Data Engineering on CDP-Public Cloud.
 Cloudera Data Engineering is Cloudera's new Spark as a Service offering on Public Cloud.
-It features kubernetes auto-scaling of spark workers for cost optimisations, a simple UI interface for job management and an integrated Airflow Scheduler for developing production grade workflows.
+It features kubernetes auto-scaling of spark workers for cost optimisations, a simple UI interface for job management and an integrated Airflow Scheduler for managing your production grade workflows.

 ## Coding for Cloudera Data Engineering

 Cloudera Data Engineer (CDE) can take Python and Scala jobs as inputs.
 Depending on which language you wish to use the steps to develop on CDE will be slightly different.
+There are two main ways to interact with CDE.
+Via the UI or the CLI.
+We will mainly use the UI here.
+For instructions on setting up the CLI see: https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-cli.html

+The CLI and associated API tools will help with CI/CD integration and also access to some of the deeper functionality with CDE but is not needed for most day to day tasks.
 ## Repo Structure

 The example PySpark and Airflow code is under: `src/main/python`